 You can (but are not obliged to) apply for three taught programmes OR three research programmes when making an application to NUI Galway via PAC.
 All your applications will be assessed on a simultaneous basis.

-You should post all supporting documentation (e.g. birth certificate, CV) relevant to your application (specifying the PAC application number you will be assigned) to:
+You should post relevant supporting documentation (e.g., transcripts), specifying the PAC application number you will be assigned, to:

 Postgraduate Applications Centre